 The site originally ran on WordPress but moved to Github and Jekyll for static blogging in early 2011.
 My posts are now version controlled with git.
 Most of my writing and coding happens in Sublime Text 2 or vim on my MacBook Pro.
 I use to be a heavy TextMate user, but remain unsure about it's future.
 The design of this site has changed frequently, mainly because I enjoy tinkering.

 I am scattered around the Internet:

-I also maintain a linkblog at Tumblr and contribute regularly to Gradhacker:
+I also maintain a linkblog at Tumblr and have contributed to Gradhacker and Profhacker: